sherrymax/aps-examples/aps-spring-boot-integration-example/readme.md

 2. The invoked process instance should return values to the Spring Boot Application at any point of its life span.

 ### Design
-Foolowing is the design to accomplish the requirements.
+Following is the design to accomplish the requirements.
 1. The APS Process Instance is invoked from Spring Boot App by using the APS-REST API Calls.
 2. A REST API service is built using the Spring Boot App.
 This REST service is invoked from APS and values are passed.